Bullying in sports clubs

 Children may experience bullying from other children, or from coaches, staff and volunteers, or even from other parents and carers.
 Research suggests that emotional abuse in sport can be a common experience of children and young people - and that's not acceptable.

-Types of bullying behaviour children might experience in sports clubs:
+Types of bullying behaviour that children might experience in sports clubs:

 Sports organisations have a moral, ethical and legal duty to protect children’s health and wellbeing in sport.